vyo/blog/public/posts/code/docker-volume-backup.md

 ```

 What happens if we write to the `volume` we were meant to read from?
 Yes, that is right, we die.
-Or at the very least we're on the path for madness and sweaty palms.
+Or at the very least we're on the path to madness and sweaty palms.

 So let's opt for more conservative defaults.
 Literally.